-Offering Truvada in a pre-exposure prophylaxis (PrEP) regimen for the HIV negative partner in a serodiscordant couple during the first six months after the HIV positive partner starting antiretroviral therapy (ART) can serve as a "bridge" to provide more protection against HIV infection, researchers reported yesterday in 21 International Conference on AIDS (AIDS 2016) in Durban, South Africa.
+Offering Truvada on a pre-exposure prophylaxis (PrEP) regimen for the partner HIV negative in a serodiscordant couple during the first six months after HIV positive partner starting antiretroviral therapy (ART) can serve as a “bridge” to provide more protection against HIV infection, researchers reported yesterday in 21 International Conference on AIDS (AIDS 2016) in Durban, South Africa.

 The demonstration project was conducted in four centers in Kenya and Uganda which hosted the initial partners of the study randomized to PrEP, but were inscribed a new cohort of 1013 serodiscordant heterosexual couples in which neither partner had ever taken antiretrovirals.